riot/riot/doc/guide/index.md

 </script>
 ````

-Currently available options are "coffeescript", "es6" and "none".
+Currently available options are "coffeescript", "typescript", "es6" and "none".
 You can also prefix the language with "text/", such as "text/coffeescript".

 See [pre processors](/riotjs/compiler.html#pre-processors) for more details.